Moonfin-Client/Plugin/README.md

 - **Media bar and home screen data** resolved on the server and shared across clients.
 - **Extra rating sources** through MDBList and TMDB, with the API keys kept on the server.
 - **Seerr integration** with a built-in proxy, single sign-on, and optional request and issue notifications.
+- **Push notifications** that reach Moonfin apps even when they're closed, covering Seerr activity, new media added to your library, and admin broadcasts, with support for a self-hosted relay or your own FCM service account.
+See [Seerr Notifications](https://github.com/Moonfin-Client/Plugin/wiki/Seerr-Notifications).
 - **Admin tools** for setting server-wide defaults, pushing them to existing users, and broadcasting messages to everyone at once.
 - **Custom themes** with a built-in editor, plus server-side upload and validation.
 - **Retro games** support for browsing and playing game libraries in the browser.
 See [Retro Games](https://github.com/Moonfin-Client/Plugin/wiki/Retro-Games).